Billings, Montana: 20th century

-In the 1990s, the service sector in the city increased with the development of new shopping centers built around big box stores such as Target, Walmart and Office Depot, all of which built multiple outlets in the Billings area.
+In the 1990s, the service sector in the city increased with the development of new shopping centers built around big box stores which built multiple outlets in the Billings area.
 With the addition of more interchange exits along I-90, additional hotel chains and service industry outlets are being built in Billings.
 Development of business parks and large residential developments on the city's west end, South Hills area, Lockwood, and the Billings Heights were all part of the 1990s.
 Billings received the All-America City Award in 1992.

 21st century

-In the 21st century, Billings saw the development of operations centers in the city's business parks and downtown core by such national companies as GE, Wells Fargo and First Interstate Bank.
-It also saw renewed growth in the downtown core with the addition of many new buildings, new parking garages and a new MET Transit Center, and in 2002 Skypoint was completed.
-Downtown also saw a renaissance of the historic areas within the downtown core as building after building was restored.
+In the 21st century, Billings saw the development of operations centers in the city's business parks and downtown core by such national companies as GE, Wells Fargo, and First Interstate Bank.
+Billings avoided the economic downturn that affected most of the nation from 2008 to 2012 as well as the housing bust.
+The Downtown Billings Alliance led efforts to transform downtown to increase economic and civic opportunities.
+In 2002, Skypoint was completed.
+This artistic structure provides a defining area to host events.
+Downtown saw a renaissance of the historic area as building after building was restored.
 In 2007, Billings was designated a Preserve America Community.

+Various changes were made to make the city more environmentally friendly.
+The MET Transit Center for city buses received LEED Platinum status in 2010.
+This was the first transportation facility in the US to do so.
+In 2022, Billings received LEED Gold certification, the first city to do so in Montana and the 21st globally.
+Projects to achieve this status included increased efficiency at the water and waste water treatment plant, adding electric city buses and EV charging stations, and adding a conservation area to the west-end.

+Significant road developments began, providing infrastructure for city growth.
+In 2000, a new exit on Interstate 90 was completed.
+Zoo Drive exit provides ease of access to the quickly growing West End area.
+The Yellowstone River bridge is being rebuilt as part of the Billings Bypass project, which will create a new arterial roadway from Lockwood to the Heights.